 Little doubt in the outcome of the game remained after the first inning when the Tribe tattooed Gettel and the White Sox for five runs.
 Mitchell started the afternoon with a double to right field and Johnny Berardino walked.
 After Edwards flew out to center field, Boudreau singled to right field, bring home both runners and giving the Indians an early 2-0 lead.

 Gordon singled to left to put runners on the corners with just one out.
 Keltner walked to load the bases and it appeared the Tribe might not score any more after Wally Judnich struck out.
-But Hegan doubled to the left center field wall, bringing all three base runners around to score and give the Indians a 5-0 lead after just one inning.
+But Jim Hegan doubled to the left center field wall, bringing all three base runners around to score and give the Indians a 5-0 lead after just one inning.

 Hegan tallied his fourth and fifth RBI of the game by the third inning when he hit a two-run home run to left field to extend the score to 7-0.
-His fifth home run of the season capped off a huge day for the weak hitting catcher who raised his batting average to .211 with his two hits today.
+His fifth home run of the game capped off a huge day for the weak hitting catcher who raised his batting average to .211 with his two hits today.

 Gettel was left to flail in the stiff breeze blowing in off the lake this afternoon.
 Despite trailing by seven, Gettel remained on the mound into the bottom of the seventh inning.
 The Tribe finally forced the White Sox to go to their bullpen, however, when they tallied six more runs in the frame.
-Boudreau singled home Edwards to start the scoring, and after Gordon reached on error, Keltner brought all three home with a home run into the seats in left field.
+Boudreau singled home Edwards to start the scoring, and after Gordon reached on error, Ken Keltner brought all three home with a home run into the seats in left field.